 - 1. Get the aircraft to gliding flight maintaining the airspeed of 100 km/h (54 kt). - 2.
 Check the fuel level and make sure ignition is switched on. - 3.
 Make sure that both LANE A and LANE B are switched on.
 Check the voltage on both LANES. - 4.
 Check the fuel pressure.
 Must be within tolerated limits. - 5.
-A) If no significant failure on engine or its installation found, try again to start up the engine, proceed as follows: - Fuel valve ⇒ open for appropriate fuel tank in use - Master switch ⇒ switched-on - START POWER ⇒ switch on (in "START POSITION")
+A) If no significant failure on engine or its installation found, try again to start up the engine, proceed as follows:

-- Fuel pump
+- Main switch ⇔ switched-on

-⇒ switch-on, wait until the fuel pressure reaches approx. 3 bar
+- Electric fuel pump switch-on, wait until the fuel pressure reaches approx. 3 bar

+- LANE A

+Switch on

+- LANE B

+Switch on

-- Check EMS indicators ⇒ lights off (see the engine operations manual) - Start button $\Rightarrow$ press and release after the engine reaches 1500 RPM or more; hold (without interruption) for max.
+- Check EMS indicators ⇒ lights off (see the engine operations manual)

+- Start button ⇒ press and release after the engine reaches 1500 RPM or more; hold (without interruption) for max.
 10 sec..
 The engine can be started even though the propeller turns in flight because of windmilling.
-It is not necessary to wait for the standstill of the propeller. - START POWER
+It is not necessary to wait for the standstill of the propeller.

-⇒ switch off (in "FLIGHT POSITION")

-- Set the RPM up to requested power

-- B) If there is no voltage on LANE A and LANE B, proceed as follows:
+- Set the RPM up to requested power - B) If there is no voltage on LANE A and LANE B, proceed as follows:

-- Fuel valve

-⇒ open for appropriate fuel tank in use

-- Master switch
+- Main switch ⇔ switched-on

-⇒ switched-on

-- Throttle lever
+- Throttle lever ⇒ 50% open position (approx. 8mm from idle position)

-⇒ 50% open position (approx. 8mm from idle position) - Fuel pump press and release after the engine reaches 1500 RPM or more; hold (without interruption) for max.
+- Check EMS indicators ⇒ lights off (see the engine operations manual) - Start button ⇒ press and release after the engine reaches 1500 RPM or more; hold (without interruption) for max.
 10 sec..
 The engine can be started even though the propeller turns in flight because of windmilling.
 It is not necessary to wait for the standstill of the propeller. - Set the RPM up to requested power